lijia24/MoCE/README.md

 ## Training

-By default , we train our model on Kinetics-400 in a *Single Machine*.
+For example , we train our model on hmdb51 with:.

 ```bash
 bash bash scripts/run_train.sh configs/hmdb51/hmdb_train.yaml